scottmk/ti4-reference/snippets/techs/absol/red/self-assembly-routines.md

 This still counts against production limit.

-ACTION: Exhaust this card to produce 1 ship in any system that contains 1 of your space docks.
+<span style="font-variant:small-caps;">Action</span>: Exhaust this card to produce 1 ship in any system that contains 1 of your space docks.